• Skip to primary navigation

 How to embed content

-Let’s get the embed link first.
-Sign in to ThingLink and open the pre-generated content you want to embed into a presentation.
-Then click the “Share” button at the top-right corner and select “Add to the PowerPoint-presentaton” in the pop-up window that opens.
-Then copy the link to the media.
+First, get the embed link.
+Log in to ThingLink and open your pre-produced content that you want to embed.
+Then click on the “Share” button in the top right corner and click on “Add to PowerPoint presentation” in the pop-up window that appears (Figure 1).
+Then copy and paste the link you receive into your media.

 Figure 1: Getting an embed link from ThingLink.